-ATLAS.ti 22 projects cannot be used in previous versions.
+ATLAS.ti projects cannot be opened by older versions of ATLAS.ti.

 Please export your projects on a regular basis and store the bundle files in a safe location.
 In case something happens to your computer, you still have a copy of your project to fall back on!